-For part of our recent visit to the San Juan Islands, we stayed at the Rosario Resort and Spa.
+On recent visit to the San Juan Islands, I stayed at the Rosario Resort and Spa.
 I had expected it to be nice, but I wasn’t prepared to feel the richness of its history.

 Shipbuilder Robert Moran was a successful businessman, but was not immune to the stressors that came along with it.
 After falling ill and being given just a couple of years to live, Moran purchased 7,000 acres to build a home on the remote Orcas Island.
 Fortunately for him it was the right call; he enjoyed nearly 40 more years there.

-It’s interesting that we see this pattern time and time again…people deciding they’ve had enough and checking out of the harried 9 to 5 world to refocus on the important things.
+It’s interesting that we see this pattern time and time again…people deciding they’ve had enough and checking out of the harried 9 to 5 world and redesigning their lives to refocus on the important things.
 His strategy worked.

-Built in the early 1900’s, Rosario is filled with curiosities and craftsmanship.
+Built in the early 1900’s, the Rosario Resort and Spa is filled with curiosities and craftsmanship.
 From the lighting to the intricately laid parquet flooring, the arts and crafts style home is a showcase of fine details.

 In addition to his love of architecture and design, Moran also loved nature.
 The estate is surrounded by natural beauty.
 The meandering pathways pull you in, and the songbirds invite you into their tranquil retreat.
 It’s not at all surprising that Moran was able to recover from his illness here.